#London Bookie #Ladbrokes Has Suspended Betting On The Prince Harry, Meghan Markle Engagement Date

-Amid the buzz about Prince Harry and Meghan Markle getting engaged, a leading London bookie has suspended betting on when Prince Harry and the Suits actress will make it official and then tie the knot.
+Amid the buzz about Prince Harry and Meghan Markle getting engaged, a leading London bookie has suspended betting on when Prince Harry and the Suits actress will tie the knot.
 Jessica Bridge of the world betting leader Ladbrokes says the firm has suspended betting on the details surrounding a royal engagement based on rumors that an announcement could be coming any day from Kensington Palace.

-Ladbrokes is likely making a smart move based on mounting evidence that the Prince Harry, Meghan Markle relationship continues to make major strides.
-Last week a major announcement hit that Markle had officially departed her USA network series Suits after seven seasons.
+Ladbrokes is likely making a smart move based on mounting evidence that the Prince Harry-Meghan Markle relationship continues to make major strides.
+Last week, a major announcement revealed that Markle had officially departed her USA Network series Suits after seven seasons.
 Nicky Bursic, who served as the stand-in or body double for Meghan Markle accidentally spilled some tea when she posted a sweet note on Instagram, wishing Markle good luck on her new adventure.

 “It’s been an absolute pleasure and honor being your ‘STAND-IN’ for the last 2 seasons.
 Wishing you all the happiness in the world Bella.”